bsv-blockchain/overlay-discovery-services/API.md

   + The URL of the UTXO storage server for the Wallet.
 + **advertisableURI**
   + The advertisable URI where services are made available.
++ **lookupResolverConfig**
+  + — If provided, overrides the resolver config used for lookups.
+Otherwise defaults to the network preset associated with the wallet's network.

 #### Method createAdvertisements